ricardo-vieira/glfw/README.md

    managing custom system cursors
  - Added `GLFWimage` struct for passing 32-bit RGBA images
  - Added native monitor handle access to native API
+ - Added `glfwGetKeyName` for retrieving the name of a physical key in the current keyboard layout
  - Added `glfwSetDropCallback` and `GLFWdropfun` for receiving dropped files
  - Added `glfwPostEmptyEvent` for allowing secondary threads to cause `glfwWaitEvents` to return